Testing of dogs: LS

 Lundehund syndrom (LS)

 Lundehund syndrome is an inherited gastrointestinal disease specific to the Norwegian Lundehund breed.
-The syndrome is characterized by enteropathy with protein loss (intestinal disease with massive protein leakage into the intestine), intestinal lymphangiectasia (narrowing of the lymphatic vessels of the small intestine), digestive tract disorders and inflammatory bowel disease.
+The syndrome is characterized by enteropathy with protein loss (intestinal disease with massive protein leakage into the intestine), intestinal lymphangiectasia (dilation of the lymphatic vessels of the small intestine), digestive tract disorders and inflammatory bowel disease.
 Clinical signs include diarrhoea, vomiting, weight loss, oedema, and lethargy.
 The syndrome is often accompanied by decreased albumin and globulin concentrations in the blood profile.

 The disease is caused by a missense mutation c.1849G>C in the P3H2 gene.